ajaymahale/apijam/Module-2a/Labs/Lab 2/README.md

 - Url to your proxy
 - JWT token generated in section 1 of this lab

-save this file with a .ps1 extendion and execute from a powershell console.
+Save this file with a .ps1 extendion and execute from a powershell console.

 14. As you execute the requests you should see them being traced inside of Apigees Trace Session Screen.

 ![image alt text](./media/image_12_b.png)

-if everything goes well you should get a 200 response and a list of products .Try to modify your tocken to observe the policy rejecting the token.
+If everything goes well you should get a 200 response and a list of products .Try to modify your token to make it invalid and in that way observe the policy rejecting the token.

 ## Bonus Points

 Try to add specific claims to your JWT Token and modify your JWT verification Policy to validate this claims. refer to [Step 2](#publickey) in the first section.

+Full documentation on how the JWT-Verification pilicy works can be found [Here](https://docs.apigee.com/api-platform/reference/policies/verify-jwt-policy)